 McCarthy, standing beside a cache of recently seized guns and rifles, touched on one of his favorite themes — the lack of punishment in Illinois for people who illegally own guns.

 “There’s a greater sanction from the gang members who lose that firearm from their gang than there is to go to jail for possession of that gun,” McCarthy said.

-In places like West Englewood, South Shore and Austin, gunshots seemed almost as common as fireworks this past weekend.
+In places such as Englewood, South Shore and Austin, gunshots seemed almost as common as fireworks over the weekend.